cchunhuang/IMCFN_with_Machine_Unlearning/Readme.md

 ### Binary to Image Conversion
 - Binary malware files are converted to images using the `ImageGenerator` class
-- Uses colormap visualization (jet colormap) for binary-to-image conversion
+- Uses colormap visualization (matplotlib's jet colormap) for binary-to-image conversion
 - Image width is automatically determined based on file size:
   - ≤10KB: 32px width
   - ≤30KB: 64px width